Mathew-Westfields/Vault-Math/README.md

 # Vault-Math

-This repo uses a Community Plugin Obsidian LateX which is pushed into the .obsidian file.
+This Repo uses the plugin **obsidian-latex** for which the repo can be found here https://github.com/xldenis/obsidian-latex .
-When using this vault you need to enable it in the Settings to use the shortend LateX commands defined in the preamble.sty document.
+To use this plugin you need to download it via the community plugin launcher and enable it in your settings.